thpongue/rockpaperscissors/docs/artifacts.md

 	- [] unsorted
 		- have e2e running on watch in phantom
 		- look into firebase + other alternatives for data storage
+		- sass messing up wrecks watch and js sometimes does it too - dunno why though